ngcuongst/up2dep/README.md

 To build Up2Dep you need to have [Gradle](https://gradle.org/) installed on your system.
 Type command: gradle build

 # Run
+We have only tested Up2Dep with Android Studio version 3.5.1.
+As the API of Intellij IDEA (Androi Studio) that Up2Dep have to use changes frequently.
+We cannot guarantee that Up2Dep is compatible with newer versions of Android Studio.

 To run Up2Dep you have 2 options:
 - You can either install it from Android Studio: Android Studio -> Settings -> Plugins -> Install from disk (the little gear icon)
 - You can directly run Up2Dep with an instance of Android Studio: